PROTEIN PEACH CRISP

 This Protein Peach Crisp does not disappoint!
 It has a hearty oat base, juicy peach filling, topped with buttery oat crumble and sugar-free icing.
 This healthy dessert is also lower in sugar, gluten-free, dairy-free, and easily made vegan.

-2/3 cup (80g) vegan protein powder* (LIV Body Lean Vegan Protein in Frosted Oatmeal Cookie, use code NOEXCUSES for 20% off)
+3/4 cup (90g) vegan protein powder* (LIV Body Lean Vegan Protein in Frosted Oatmeal Cookie, use code SARAHWILKINS for free shipping)

 6 tbsp. calorie-free sweetener* (I used one that’s twice as sweet as sugar)

-1/4 cup vegan buttery spread,* melted (or unsalted butter or coconut butter)
+6 tbsp. vegan buttery spread,* melted (or unsalted butter or coconut oil)

 1 tbsp. fresh lemon juice